 If school is planning to involve students with an international excursion to a remote location where you will support communities, learn about the culture and explore nature at the same time then Nepal is the best place.

 This trip integrates service learning with cultural immersion and nature exploration.
-The program provides an opportunity to transform the students CAS (Creativity, Action, Service) experience into something they’ll evoke for the rest of their lives.
+The program provides an opportunity to transform the student’s CAS (Creativity, Action, Service) experience into something they’ll evoke for the rest of their lives.

 The students can involve in volunteering or organizing some projects in Nepal with local people.
-Such as classroom painting, library project, awareness programs, talk session and training, teaching at schools, many more.
+Such as classroom painting, library project, awareness programs, talk sessions and training, teaching at schools, many more.
 Apart from community work, the students also get the opportunity to participate in different adventure-based activities in Nepal such as trekking, hiking, safari, rafting and many more.
 Learn more about CAS trip in these articles:

 Bird Watching Tour-Haven for a birdwatcher